 Centralia Mine Fire

-No one knows exactly how it started, but a coal vein has been burning under the Pennsylvania mining town of Centralia since 1961.
-Some trace it back to careless trash incineration in an open pit mine igniting a coal vein.
+No one knows exactly how it started, but a coal vein has been burning under the Pennsylvania mining town of Centralia since 1962.
+Some trace it back to careless trash incineration in a landfill next to an open pit mine, which ignited a coal vein.
 The fire crawled, insidiously, along coal-rich deposits far from the miner's pick, venting hot and poisonous gases up into town, through the basements of homes and businesses.

 With dawning horror, residents came to realize that the fire was not going to be extinguished, or ever burn itself out -- at least not until all the interconnected coal veins in eastern Pennsylvania were spent in some epic, meatless barbecue.
-As the underground fire worked its way under rows of homes and businesses, the threat of fires, asphyxiation, carbon monoxide poisoning, and long-term health impact became a daily concern.
+As the underground fire worked its way under rows of homes and businesses, the threat of fires, asphyxiation, and carbon monoxide poisoning became a daily concern.

 The government eventually stepped in, and Centralia joined an elite club of communities, including Love Canal and Times Beach.
 Declared municipalis non grata, Centralia was slowly abandoned as houses were demolished or burned, and citizens relocated.

-We first visited in the mid-1980s, when 80% of Centralia had already been abandoned.
+We first visited in the mid-1980s, when 80 percent of Centralia had already been abandoned.
 The hillsides were punctured with craggy vent pipes spewing noxious gases.
 Large, cracked holes and pits threatened the roads through town.
 Though there were no visible flames, you could feel the heat radiating from the latest breaches.
-It was said that snow never stuck here in places, because the ground was so warm...
+It was said that snow never stuck here in places, because the ground was too warm....

 It's dusk, and we don't see any signs of the fire.
 Has it finally gone out?

 "Nah," says the old timer, "Fire moved up that way."
-He points over our shoulders, and, sure enough, lazy smoke curls out among the trees and a couple of doomed 2-story frame houses....
+He points over our shoulders, and, sure enough, lazy smoke curls out among the trees and a couple of doomed two-story frame houses....

-September 2004: The Pennsylvania Dept. of Environmental Protection continues its warning discouraging visitors to Centralia.
+By 2000 the fire had moved into the cemetery, with smoke wafting up from around the gravestones.
+In 2002 the town had its zip code revoked.
+In 2004 the Pennsylvania Dept. of Environmental Protection explicitly discouraged visitors to Centralia.
 "Walking and/or driving in the immediate area could result in serious injury or death.
 There are dangerous gases present, and the ground is prone to sudden and unexpected collapse."
+But they came anyway, particularly drawn to the bypassed section of Hwy 61, rent with fissures oozing smoke, renamed the "Highway of Death" by its fans.

-Note: Though the residents are cordial and friendly, Centralia is not an official tourist attraction.
+Note: Though the few remaining residents are cordial and friendly, Centralia is not an official tourist attraction.
 The gases are considered dangerous, so proceed at your own risk.